gfritz/gfritz-static-site/blog/posts/2020-12-05-fsadvent-2020-dependency-injection-using-flexible-types-and-type-inference.md

 View the other [F# Advent 2020 posts](https://sergeytihon.com/2020/10/22/f-advent-calendar-in-english-2020/)!

 I would like to thank Bartosz for his post.
-I think the
+I think it showed me a middle ground between partial application and a reader monad that I would not have found by myself.

 Links:
 * [Dealing with complex dependency injection in F# - Bartosz Sypytkowski, 22-Mar-2020](https://bartoszsypytkowski.com/dealing-with-complex-dependency-injection-in-f/)